FAQs

 It’s free to get involved, but there are so many more benefits to joining The Code.
 Here are just a few:

-• Support from EngineeringUK to help you understand The Code and how to start meeting the 4 pledges.
-You’ll complete an annual survey with EngineeringUK, to see how you’re working towards the 4 pledges
+- Support from EngineeringUK to help you understand The Code and how to start meeting the 4 pledges.
+You’ll complete an annual check-in with EngineeringUK, to see how you’re working towards the 4 pledges

 Contact us to discover how The Code can help your organisation.
 You’ve got nothing to lose.